Violation of Probation

 For details on early termination of probation requests, click here.

-One of the first challenges in a violation of probation case involves the "conditions" themselves.
 Not every 'condition' imposed by a judge is legal, and some judge's are quite creative in their laundry lists of conditions.
 A condition of probation must have some rational nexus to the crime committed.
 For more details on how a judge imposed probation condition can be struck down, check out my article "Just Because a Judge Says So....Doesn't Make It So".
 Also for your reading pleasure, click on this link to view some of the "standard conditions of probation".
 The standard conditions of probation need not be mentioned by the judge at sentencing in order for them to be legal.
 And, sometimes a judge or probation officer may sneak in an extra condition after sentencing.
 In one case, a judge later added a curfew which, of course, the appeals court struck down this added condition later.
 For more info, click on my article "Illegal Conditions of Probation Can't Support a VOP".

-A violation of a standard condition of probation can still be difficult to prove.
-For example, the condition that a probationer must not associate with a person engaged in unlawful activities.
+A violation of a standard condition of probation can be difficult to prove.
+For example, take the condition that a probationer must "not associate with a person engaged in unlawful activities".
 Do we always know whether or not our friends are doing something unlawful?
 Did Bernie Madoff's friends know what he was up to?
 Yet, somehow, this is a standard condition of probation.
 In one Florida case, a passenger was riding along with a friend, and the friend was pulled over for a traffic citation.
 [See my article "Hanging with the Wrong Crowd Can Cause a VOP"] The officer discovered that the driver's license had been suspended, so he arrested the driver for driving on a suspended license.
 And, of course, when it rains it pours.
 The passenger--who was on probation--was violated for associating with a person engaged in an unlawful activity (driving on a suspended license).
 Yes, this is kind of ridiculous, but it shouldn't surprise anyone with some connection to the criminal justice system.
 So, the appeals court eventually overturned the violation of probation in this case, but still, that's not much comfort to the probationer that had to sit in jail on the vop warrant.

 If you have been arrested for a probation violation, you could be facing serious consequences, including jail time.
 The government only has to prove by a preponderance of the evidence, a lower standard than that of a normal criminal trial, that you violated your probation.
 It is important that you have a lawyer with experience defending clients in these cases.